trac-hacks/trac-github/README.md

 - it can watch only selected branches in each repository;
 - it supports multiple repositories;
-- it uses GitHub's generic WebHook URLs;
+- it uses GitHub's new Webhooks, introduced in February 2014;
 - it has no external dependencies;
 - it is well documented — more docs than code;
-- it has an extensive test suite — twice more tests than code;
+- it is fully tested — twice more tests than code;
 - it has a much smaller codebase;
 - it has better logging;
 - it makes better use of Trac's APIs.